ahmed-salh/Cross-The-Gap/README.md

-# 🚀 Craft & Cross - A Physics-Based Crafting Game
+# 🚀 Cross The Gap - A Physics-Based Crafting Game

 **Craft & Cross** is a physics-based puzzle game where players design and build vehicles to overcome obstacles and traverse gaps.
 With a flexible crafting system, players can combine different components to create the ultimate contraption capable of making it to the other side.